WEight22/WEight22/README.md

 ### about me

-A cloud engineer & digital service with four years of experience.
-Good at managing AWS , GCP , DevOps , K8S , Networking and customer service
+A cloud engineer with five years of experience.

+working at Cathay Financial Holdings DDT by using AWS & GCP.
+Good at DevOps, CI/CD , K8S , docker , IaC , Networking , cloud & microservice architecture

+Training at the Institute for Information Industry.

 ### I'm interested in

-- CDK family
+- terrform
 - Kubernets
 - CI/CD
 - Microservice